Conscious Cities founder Itai Palti on his influences — good and bad

 Urban planners should worry less about making communities diverse, and more about creating ’overlapping spaces’ between them, argues Mo Sarraf

 An ancient town in Laos causes Mark Bessoudo to reflect on the limits of designing for the good life

 How do we prepare for a future that is both entirely certain and completely unknowable?

 Siemens’ Julie Alexander picks a 300-acre regeneration project on the south coast of England that has the potential to become the UK’s most connected city.

 Agustin Chevez reveals what he learned about the future of work and human purpose while walking from Melbourne to Sydney …

-Corporates must take every chance to fix issues before it is too late, says WSP’s Michael Mondshine.
+Take every chance to fix issues before it is too late, says WSP’s Michael Mondshine

 The hallmarks of future airports will be efficiency, convenience, ease of operation – and not shopping, argues MIT’s Richard de Neufville